-Government is investing more into programs, services and supports that will raise awareness, prevention and directly help victims and survivors of human trafficking offences, with an added focus on Mi'kmaw and African Nova Scotian communities.
+That is why government is investing more into programs, services and supports that will raise awareness, prevention and directly help victims and survivors of human trafficking offences, with an added focus on Mi'kmaw and African Nova Scotian communities.

-The Public Prosecution Service will be creating a Crown Attorney position which will be dedicated to prosecuting human trafficking cases.
-As well, additional funding will be dedicated to specialized training for Crown Attorneys on human trafficking issues.
+The Public Prosecution Service has created a Crown Attorney position which is dedicated to prosecuting human trafficking cases.
+As well, additional funding has been dedicated to specialized training for Crown Attorneys on human trafficking issues.